giantpaper/breakpoints.js/README.md

 [![v1.0.5 on npm](https://img.shields.io/badge/npm-v1.0.5-red)](https://www.npmjs.com/package/@giantpaper/breakpoints.js)
 [![v1.0.5 on unpkg](https://img.shields.io/badge/unpkg-v1.0.5-pink)](https://unpkg.com/@giantpaper/breakpoints.js@1.0.5/breakpoints.min.js)

-It's like Bootstrap's breakpoints...but for Javascript! jQuery or any other external libraries are not required for this work.
+It's like Bootstrap's breakpoints...but for Javascript!
+Lightweight and smol. jQuery or any other external libraries are not required for this work.

 ## Installation